Marlins vs. Rockies Player Props Betting Odds

 Profar Stats

-- Jurickson Profar has 78 hits with 20 doubles, two triples, six home runs, 37 walks and 32 RBI.
-He's also stolen one base.
+- Jurickson Profar has 20 doubles, two triples, seven home runs, 37 walks and 34 RBI (80 total hits).
+He has stolen one base.

 Profar Recent Games